Lab 01: Dealing with Spatial Data in Python

 David | 1 | 2 |

-So now we could locate a customer’s order by using their name:
+With the new index, now we could locate a customer’s order by using their name more intuitively:

 purchases.loc['June']